I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 However our Statbank struggled to keep up with technical debt and around 2014 we looked to do some upgrading and decided to make the switch to PxWeb.

 - [ ] Move the previous paragraphs to Context chapter?
-- [ ] Explain business case more , in SSB everybody has to disimiant thought Statbank
+- [ ] Explain business case more, in SSB everybody has to disiminate throught the Statbank

 ### Service reuse